ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/_index.md

 learning_objectives:
     - Download and build llama.cpp on your Arm server.
     - Download a pre-quantized Llama 3.1 model from Hugging Face.
-    - Re-quantize the model weights to take advantage of Arm improvements.
+    - Re-quantize the model weights to take advantage of the Arm KleidiAI kernels.
     - Compare the pre-quantized Llama 3.1 model weights performance to the re-quantized weights on your Arm CPU.

 prerequisites: